Abstract-Foundation/agw-privy-demo/README.md

 ## Building locally

-In your project directory, run `npm run dev`.
+In your project directory, run `pnpm run dev`.
 You can now visit http://localhost:3000 to see your app and login with Privy!

 ## Check out: